|Review: Climate Hustle|

 They have Philip Stott, a UK Scientist, arguing that science is not driven by consensus, and he mentions Galileo.
-Bear in mind that the prisons, mental wards, and homeless shelters are filled with people who consider themselves to be "like Galileo".
+Bear in mind that the if the current scientific consensus did not agree with Galileo, we never would have heard of him.
 It is one thing to say that the consensus is sometimes wrong, but science does work through consensus -- a scientist has not succeeded until he gets a consensus behind his point of view.
-Einstein's General Theory of Relativity was not really a success until the bending of light by the sun had been observed in a solar eclipse, which convinced the broader scientific community.
+Einstein's General Theory of Relativity did not even begin to be a success until the bending of light by the sun had been observed in a solar eclipse, and other experiments following that eventually convinced the broader scientific community.

 Furthermore, how is a layperson to draw a conclusion about a technical issue in a reasonable amount of time if not by deferring to the consensus of experts?

 There is an oft-quoted assertion by climate activists that "97% of climate scientists agree" that global warming is real and caused by the human combustion of fossil fuels.